tomcritchlow/tomcritchlow.github.io/_posts/2023-04-18-roadmap-territory.md

 The key here is that for a business that wants to do new things - you need to, well DO THINGS before you really understand how they work or what the effects are.
 They're new after all!

-So here we start to realize that maybe a prioritized roadmap isn't the real goal here - what we need is something that can guide is, but has plenty of room for learning, refinement and experimentation along the way.
+So here we start to realize that maybe a prioritized roadmap isn't the real goal - what we need is something that can guide us, but has plenty of room for learning, refinement and experimentation along the way.

 ## Sequencing is like prioritization with more unknowns

-While not explicitly asked for, during these business review consulting sessions I often end up creating a kind of sequencing view of their roadmap.
+While not explicitly asked for, during these workshops I often end up creating a kind of sequencing view of their roadmap.
 If you think of strategy as the most abstract, and a roadmap as the most detailed - then a sequence is somewhere in the middle.

 I really like this diagram from Casey Winters' post on the realities of a CPO role: